michaelkerr0576/rellygudfutos_v2/README.md

 Super lightweight client-side state.
 For this application, Redux is overkill when using React Query and it is easier to set up then React's `useContext`.

+Zustand allows for multiple stores where you can easily configure where you want the state to persist to local storage.
+This is really handy if you want models/dialogs or menu drawers to remain open on refresh or revisit.

 Examples of data that needs to go into global state:

 1. **Theme**

 - Toggling light and dark mode throughout the app.
+- Modals/dialogs or menu drawers being open or not.
+- Gallery filters, search and sorting.
+- User authorisation (Will not be persisted to local storage for obvious security concerns).

 **Useful Links:**